 What is ICD-10?

-Health care professionals use ICD codes to record and identify health conditions.
+What is ICD-10?
+ICD stands for the International Classification of Diseases, and its codes hold critical information about epidemiology, managing health, and treating conditions.
+Healthcare professionals use ICD codes to record and identify health conditions.
 Public health workers can use the recording of ICD codes to see trends in health, and track morbidity and mortality.
 And insurers use ICD codes to classify conditions and determine reimbursement.